Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Machine Learning

+In order to explore the relation between \gls{hc} and the independent variables, we used \TheorySize ~micromagnetic simulation-generated data points as a training set.
+The correlation between variables is given by Pearson’s correlation coefficient, which is defined as

-Figure \ref{fig:trainsize} shows the convergence of \gls{mae} (obtained with \gls{xgb} model) vs. train data set size and indicates that the model performs well for data points larger than 6000.
-The distribution for \TheorySize~data set is right skewed as shown in Fig.\ref{distplot} with peak around 0.2-0.4 T. It is similar to the experimental materials (not shown here), which is realistic distribution as most of the materials have values around the peak and a few materials, such as $1:5$ compositions have larger values $2-6 $ T. For better \gls{ml} training, logarithmic transformation is appropriate for skewed data, which is employed in our model fits.
+where $X_i$ and $\langle X_i\rangle$ denote the variable $i$ and its average value.
+A positive (or negative) value of $r$ indicates a positive (or negative) correlation between the two variables: the higher the $r$-value, the higher the correlation.
+Fig.~\ref{fig:heatmap} shows a correlation heatmap for the variables.
+The distribution for the \TheorySize-data set is right-skewed, as shown in Fig.~\ref{distplot}, with a peak around 0.2--0.4 T. It is similar to the distribution for the experimental materials (not shown here): most of the materials have values around the peak, and a few materials, such as 1\,:\,5 compositions, have larger values of 2--6 T. For better \gls{ml} training, logarithmic transformation is appropriate for skewed data, which is employed in our model fits.

-In order to explore the relation between \gls{hc} and independent variables, we trained \TheorySize ~\mumax-generated data.
-We use the standard Pearson’s correlation coefficient to find the correlation between the variables defined as

-where $X_i$ and $\langle X \rangle$ are variable $i$ and its average value.
-The positive (negative) value of $r$ indicates a positive (negative) correlation between the two variables.
-The larger the value of $r$ higher the correlation is.
-We show the correlation among the variables using a heatmap in Fig.\ref{fig:heatmap}

-Quite interestingly, the $r$ between \gls{hc} and \gls{ku} is the largest (0.66), followed by \gls{ms} (-0.62), and \gls{aex} (0.2).
-This suggests that \gls{hc} is heavily dependent on \gls{ku}.
-Although we find the changes in the magnitude of $r$ with the randomly chosen distribution of parameters, the sign of $r$ remains the same.
-For instance, the negative correlation between \gls{hc} and \gls{ms} is consistent with the theoretical $H_c\propto \dfrac{1}{M_s}$.
-Likewise, the $r$ between \gls{hc} and $K_u/A_{ex}$ confirms that $H_c\propto K_{u}$ and $H_c\propto A_{ex}$.
-These results are consistent with the trend shown by real materials as demonstrated in Fig.~\ref{fig:exp_mats}.
+Significantly, the strongest (absolute) correlation is observed between \gls{hc} and \gls{ku} at 0.66, followed by \gls{ms} with a correlation of $-0.62$, and then by \gls{aex} at 0.2.
+This pattern suggests a high dependence of \gls{hc} on \gls{ku}.
+The negative correlation between \gls{hc} and \gls{ms} aligns with the theoretical relationship $H_c \propto M_s^{-1}$.
+Similarly, the correlation coefficient ($r$) between \gls{hc} and $K_u$ or $A_{ex}$ validates the proportionalities $H_c \propto K_{u}$ and $H_c \propto A_{ex}$.
+These findings are consistent with the trends observed in actual materials, as illustrated in Fig.~\ref{fig:exp_mats}.